cortex-js/cortexjs.io/src/_pages/mathlive-guide-static.md

 </script>
 ```

-By default, any LaTeX code that is enclosed with the following delimiters will
+By default, any LaTeX code in the text element of a DOM element that is
-be rendered as math:
+enclosed with the following delimiters will be rendered as math:

 - `\[`...`\]` or `$$`...`$$` -- rendered in Display Style (CSS display block)
 - `\(`...`\)` -- rendered in Text Style (CSS display inline)